WatcherAtTheThreshold/Everything/README.md

 ## 🎯 Focus Rules

-- **Maximum 3 Active Projects** - If you want to start something new, something else moves to "Next Up"
+- **Maximum 3 Active Projects** – If you want to start something new, something else moves to "Next Up"
-- **Ongoing Practices** - Creative work that's always happening doesn't count against project limits
+- **Ongoing Practices** – Creative work that's always happening doesn’t count against project limits
-- **Decision Deadlines** - TBD projects get a decision deadline; if missed, they go to On Hold
+- **Decision Deadlines** – TBD projects get a decision deadline; if missed, they go to On Hold
-- **2-Week Rule** - If you haven't touched an "Active" project in 2 weeks, move it to "Next Up"
+- **2-Week Rule** – If you haven’t touched an "Active" project in 2 weeks, move it to "Next Up"
-- **Weekend Tasks** - Small jobs (under 4 hours) aren't projects, they're tasks
+- **Weekend Tasks** – Small jobs (under 4 hours) aren’t projects, they’re tasks

----
+- **Monthly / Quarterly Review** – Recurring check-in:
+  - Review **On Hold / Future** list: Does anything need moving up?
+Is the Revisit Date accurate?
+  - Review **Next Up**: Is the priority order still right?
+  - Ensure every **Active Project** has a clearly defined **Next Action**
+  - Trim the **Ideas & Wishlist** section if items have become irrelevant or have evolved
+  - Reflect on whether current Active Projects still align with larger creative or personal goals

 _Last updated: 2025-07-23_